braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_laws_and_regulations.md

 ## Resources

-here are some links you might need to consult as you build up your sms campaign:
+Here are some links you might need to consult as you build up your SMS campaign:

 - [CTIA's Messaging Principles and Best Practices for 2019](https://api.ctia.org/wp-content/uploads/2019/07/190719-CTIA-Messaging-Principles-and-Best-Practices-FINAL.pdf)
 - [Twilio's Guide to US SMS Compliance](https://www.twilio.com/learn/call-and-text-marketing/guide-to-us-sms-compliance)